ImranS17/TMG-Garage/README.md

 <br>

 2. Create a Python Virtual Environment

+- **Important:** A Python virtual environment is not included in the uploaded files.
+You must create one manually to run the project.
+This helps isolate project-specific dependencies and avoid conflicts with other Python projects on your system.
 Make sure you have Python 3.8 or higher installed.
-- python -m venv env
+- **Code:** python -m venv env

 <br>